xdvom03/3d-lisp/README.md

 remove-nth<br>
 remove-last<br>

-Utility functions which have no side effects, but which are dependent on the camera angle: canvas-loc<br>
+Utility functions which have no side effects, but which are dependent on the camera angle:<br>
+canvas-loc<br>
 real-locs<br>
 real-loc<br>